 Our still media holdings consist of hundreds of thousands of images dating back to 1982, covering the complete range of military subjects.
 Online customers may download high, presentation, and thumbnail resolution imagery directly from this site.
 If you are having problems finding the images you are looking for, click on the "Research Services" link.
 For information on how to order imagery, click on the "Obtaining Imagery" link.

-We maintain searchable listings and descriptions of thousands of audiovisual (A/V) productions and interactive multimedia instruction (IMI) products, created by or for the Department of Defense.
-A/V productions and IMI products are delivered in multiple formats, including DVD, CD and videotape, to support operational, training and internal information missions.
+We maintain searchable listings and descriptions of thousands of Visual Information (VI) productions and interactive multimedia instruction (IMI) products, created by or for the Department of Defense.
+VI productions and IMI products are delivered in multiple formats, including DVD, CD and videotape, to support operational, training and internal information missions.

 Our professional researchers can assist you in finding the right imagery to meet your needs.